r-fernandezz/downshape/README.md

 If one short names of variable is same to cmip6 and copernicus data, write one time.
 WARNING !! : If two different variables have same component name, bug in the code.
-This target will be modified by speedCompo_cmip function to integrate depth variables created during process (chl50-100, uo0-100, etc…).
+This target will be modified by speedCompo_cmip() and speedCompo_copernicus() function to integrate depth variables created during the process (chl50-100, uo0-100, etc…).
 For example, final name of the variable named “wind” in this target and calculated with “uo” and “vo” components will be “uovo” (two component names will be pasted)

 # :key: Dependencies